OluwatobiAkintokun/Online-retail-store-analysis/README.md

 ![image](https://github.com/Tanpepper29/DATA-VISUALIZATION-/assets/137109080/93735b68-ec7e-45a5-969f-931cbe60f62c)

 **INSIGHTS**: My analysis reveals exceptional growth during specific months.
 For the first 8 months, revenue maintains a consistent average of around £685k.
 However, a substantial upturn in revenue begins in September, with a 40% increase from the previous month.
 This positive trend continues till November, reaching the highest monthly revenue of £1.5m.
-This analysis shows the impact of seasonality on retail store sales, particularly observed in the final four months of the year.
+This analysis shows the impact of seasons on retail store sales, particularly observed in the final four months of the year.

 2. The CMO is interested in viewing the top 10 countries which are generating the highest revenue for the year 2011 only.
 Additionally, the CMO is also interested in viewing the quantity sold along with the revenue generated.
 The CMO does not want to have the United Kingdom in this visual.